-^{} Nebraska's state legislature is a unicameral, having only one chamber.
-For that reason, the Nebraska Workforce Development Board includes only one legislative representative.
+^{} Nebraska's state legislature is a unicameral having only one chamber.
+For that reason, the Nebraska Workforce Development Board includes only one legislative representative in its membership.

 Provide a description of the activities that will assist State Board members and staff in carrying out State Board functions effectively.